mbkers/ship-trajectory-prediction/README.md

 ## Metrics and evaluation

-The model is trained using the [Huber loss](https://uk.mathworks.com/help/deeplearning/ref/dlarray.huber.html) and evaluated using the mean and max great circle distance between predicted and target sequences on the test set. <!-- Mean Absolute Error (MAE) loss -->
+The model is trained using the [Huber loss](https://uk.mathworks.com/help/deeplearning/ref/dlarray.huber.html) between predicted and target sequences from the training set.
+The model is then evaluated using the mean and max great circle distance between predicted and target sequences from the test set.
+Using the Huber loss during training and a physical distance (like the great circle distance) for evaluation combines the benefits of a robust training process with an evaluation metric that provides a direct real-world interpretation of the model’s performance.  <!-- Mean Absolute Error (MAE) loss -->

-A prediction time of 2.5 hours is specified in the following results.
+Moreover, a prediction time of 2.5 hours is specified in the following results.
 The training settings can be found in the script [s_net_encoder_decoder.m](s_net_encoder_decoder.m).

 ### Quantitative results: